China's easing COVID curbs spark travel inquiry surge, and caution | Business

 "It's too soon to tell how much this will inspire people to travel as in all likelihood they will still need to deal with fairly stringent testing requirements wherever they travel domestically," said Ben Cavender, managing director at China Market Research Group.
 While the rest of the world tries to live with the virus, China has vowed to stick to its tough curbs, with President Xi Jinping reiterating that the strategy was "correct and effective" and should be firmly adhered to.

-Many would-be travelers said on social media and in chatrooms they were taking a wait-and-see approach before trying to book tickets, citing a shortage of flights and government limits on new passports for Chinese looking to go abroad for reasons deemed non-essential.
-Depending on their destination, airlines flying into China must limit their load factors to between 45% and 75%.
+Many would-be travellers said on social media and in chatrooms they were taking a wait-and-see approach before trying to book tickets, citing a shortage of flights and government limits on new passports for Chinese looking to go abroad for reasons deemed non-essential.
+Most flights into China have been limited to filling 75% of their seats.
 The country also has a "circuit breaker" system requiring carriers to suspend flights if they have a certain number of COVID-positive passengers.

-"There are very few flights, air ticket prices are sky-high. ,It is not possible to arrange international group travel," said Zhou Weihong, deputy general manager of Shanghai-based travel agency Spring Tour. ($1=6.7016 Chinese yuan renminbi)
+"There are very few flights, air ticket prices are sky high.
+In fact it is not possible to arrange international group travel," said Zhou Weihong, deputy general manager of Shanghai-based travel agency Spring Tour. ($1=6.7016 Chinese yuan renminbi)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)